bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 Adding Autoload Paths
 ---------------------

 We refer to the list of application directories whose contents are autoloaded and (optionally) reloaded as _autoload paths_.
-For example, `app/models`.
+For example, `app/models/concerns` is an authoload path by default since it's inside `app`.

-Directories inside an autoload path act as namespaces, so `app/models/billing/invoice.rb` defines `Billing::Invoice`.
 Files directly inside the authload path define top-level constants, so `app/models/user.rb` defines `User`, not `Models::User`.
 In Ruby, top-level constants belong to `Object`, so Zeitwerk describes autoload paths as representing the root namespace.
+Directories _inside_ an autoload path act as namespaces, so `app/models/billing/invoice.rb` defines `Billing::Invoice`.

 INFO: Autoload paths are called _root directories_ in Zeitwerk documentation, but we'll stay with "autoload path" in this guide.

-By default, the autoload paths of an application consist of all the subdirectories of `app` that exist when the application boots ---except for `assets`, `javascript`, and `views`--- plus the autoload paths of engines it might depend on.
+By default, the autoload paths of an application consist of all the subdirectories of `app` that exist when the application boots, except for `assets`, `javascript`, and `views`, plus the autoload paths of engines it might depend on.

 For example, if `UsersHelper` is implemented in `app/helpers/users_helper.rb`, the module is autoloadable, you do not need (and should not write) a `require` call for it: